Goods versus services? Wassup wit dis?

 When you are selling a product, the customer is purchasing a tangible good that can be pre-tested, pre-experienced and compared with other products.
 (Producing or fabricating a good is even easier.)

-But when it comes to a service, you are producing AND selling two things: 1) An experience and 2) a benefit to the client.
-It is a whole new world … one that 90% of the carpet cleaners out there never grasp.
-Good for you, Struggling, to have seen the need for a different vision.
+But when it comes to a service, you are producing AND selling two things: 1) An experience and 2) a benefit to the client!
+It is a whole new (and MUCH more complex!) world … one that 98% of the cleaning and restoration contractors out there never grasp.
+Good for you, Struggling, to have seen the need for a different vision!

-It’s important to avoid the “ready … fire … aim” syndrome when you are trying to transform your company.
+It’s VERY important to avoid the “Ready … Fire … Aim” syndrome when you are trying to transform your company!

 Steve Toburen

 P.S.
-One of my favorite SFS sayings re: buying any service is, “People only want to buy two things- a solution to their problem AND good feelings.”
+One of my favorite Strategies for Success sayings re: buying any service is, “People only want to buy two things- a solution to their problem AND good feelings.”
 Give them both and you will retire wealthy.